 6. Niterói Contemporary Art Museum, Niterói

-Niterói Contemporary Art Museum is a famous building that is worth visiting because it is not only an iconic landmark but also an art museum in Rio de Janeiro.
-The most prominent feature of this attraction is its structure, which resembles a saucer.
+Niterói Contemporary Art Museum is a famous building in Brazil worth visiting because it is not only an iconic landmark but also an art museum.
+Located in Rio de Janeiro, this attraction features a structure that resembles a saucer.
 Built by a renowned Brazilian architect named Oscar Niemeyer, the art museum stands elegantly on a cliffside, from which you can soak up the remarkable beauty of Guanabara Bay.

 Niterói Contemporary Art Museum